 But, unfortunately for the McGill brothers, Better Call Saul is also a show about how seemingly minute choices put people on a path towards destruction from which they eventually find themselves unable to escape.
 There is no father/God figure in Better Call Saul who disrupts the road to destruction and redeems his wayward children, who stops Jimmy McGill from becoming the Saul Goodman we know in Breaking Bad.
 In this regard, Better Call Saul’s fatalism is at odds with the Prodigal Son parable.
 But despite this, there is still great value in the way the show prompts audience introspection, and how Better Call Saul shows other characters land in the middle of the extreme older brother-younger brother spectrum.
 Kim, Howard, Mike, Nacho, and others move around from one end of the spectrum to another, and this fleshes out how anyone can “break bad,” and the many incarnations this can take.
 This variation is what makes the show so compelling.

 In Better Call Saul, the older and younger brother dynamic is more straightforward because it plays out in the central sibling relationship between Chuck and Jimmy.
 But in Breaking Bad, Walt and Jesse are not brothers, nor is their relationship dynamic that of brothers.
-Instead, Walt and Jesse have a twisted father and son relationship.
+Instead, Walt and Jesse have a twisted father and son relationship (one of forced co-dependency).
 This means that the older/younger brother dynamic doesn’t play out so much in their interpersonal relationship as much as it does through their symbolic standings in society.

 Walter White (Bryan Cranston) is a quintessential elder brother in his world.
 When we meet him in the pilot, he’s a mild-mannered high school chemistry teacher who keeps his head down and is a steady father and husband.
 He is seen as the beta male to his DEA brother-in-law, Hank’s, alpha machismo.
 Walt feels emasculated by his wife Skyler.
 He feels underappreciated and underestimated.
 He is full of unrecognized genius, and therefore full of bitterness to those around him who do not recognize this genius.
 When he is diagnosed with lung cancer, he’s been dealt an undeniably crappy deal.
 But he chooses to let this be the reason why he indulges in self-pity and becomes unbelievably cruel.
 This is because, “The first sign [of] an elder-brother spirit is that when your life doesn’t go as you want, you aren’t just sorrowful but deeply angry and bitter.
 Elder brothers believe that if they live a good life they should get a good life” (Keller, 56).
 In El Camino, Walt tells Jesse in a flashback, “You’re lucky, you know that?
 You didn’t have to wait your whole life to do something special.”
 Walt wants the same thing as Jesse, but has spent his life trying to get it in a different way.
 Elder brothers try to gain what they want through loveless obedience, and become disillusioned when their efforts don’t pay off.